Observability and troubleshooting

 - Click the ApsaraMQ for Kafka Instance Monitoring tab to view observability data for message production and consumption at the instance level.

-- Click the Worker Monitoring tab to view resource consumption at both the Serverless App Engine (SAE) application and instance levels.
-Because SAE runs the Kafka Connect workers, its resource consumption directly reflects the resource usage of the connector.
+- Click the Worker Monitoring tab to view resource consumption at the Serverless App Engine (SAE) application and instance levels.
+SAE runs the Kafka Connect workers, so its resource consumption directly reflects connector resource usage.
 The page provides a Resource Type drop-down list, where you can select Application or Instance, and a time range filter.
-The Application Monitoring section includes line charts for CPU Usage (%) and System Average Load (1 min) that let you track metric trends.
+The Application Monitoring section includes line charts for CPU Usage (%) and System Average Load (1 min) to track metric trends.

 - Click the Connector Monitoring tab to check the status of Kafka Connect tasks.
 These metrics are provided by the Kafka Connect framework.
-If a task fails, detailed error information is displayed to help you troubleshoot.
+If a task fails, detailed error information is displayed for troubleshooting.
 In the Tasks section, task counts are grouped by Total, RUNNING, FAILED, PAUSED, and UNASSIGNED.
 The table below shows the status and stack trace for each task in the State, TaskId, and Trace columns.

 - Click the ApsaraMQ for Kafka Instance Monitoring tab to view observability data for message production and consumption at the instance level.